apache/iotdb/flink-iotdb-connector/README.md

 -->
 # IoTDB-Flink-Connector

 IoTDB integration for [Apache Flink](https://flink.apache.org/).
-This module includes the iotdb sink that allows a flink job to write events into timeseries.
+This module includes the iotdb sinkType that allows a flink job to write events into timeseries.

 ## IoTDBSink
 To use the `IoTDBSink`,  you need construct an instance of it by specifying `IoTDBOptions` and `IoTSerializationSchema` instances.